bashleigh/node-copter-controller/README.md

 Copter Controller
 ===

 A reusable 'controller' for controlling copter applications via socket.
+Enabling you to control your socket based copters using your computer.

+Saves buying an expensive controller.

 ## Key mapping